martinfrommel/martinfrommel/README.md

 ## Who am I? 🧑‍💻🛠️🌍

 Hello!
-I'm Martin, a passionate Full-Stack Web and Native Developer with a knack for scaling digital mountains and real ones too.
+I'm Martin, a passionate Full-Stack Engingeer and Systems Architect with a knack for scaling digital mountains (and real ones too).
 I'm deeply motivated by making information and knowledge more accessible to people and love the chance to tinker with and improve systems, both internal and public.
 Whether it's crafting efficient software or exploring the great outdoors, I thrive on varied tasks that make a positive impact on my immediate surroundings and the wider world.

 ### What I Love ❤️